MANUALS: BOWLING

 State Awards

-Boys’ State Level – Team Champion will receive a champion trophy, banner, hats, and team champion medals.
-Team runner-up will receive a runner-up trophy, banner and runner-up medals.
-Third place will receive a trophy, banner and third place medals.
+Boys’ State Level – Team Champion will receive a champion trophy, banner, (7) team champion medals, and champion caps.
+Team runner- up will receive a runner-up trophy, banner and (7) runner-up medals.
+Third place will receive a trophy and (7) third place medals.
 Fourth place will receive medals.
-Teams 5-8 will receive participant medals.
+Teams 5-8 will receive trophies and medals.
 All participating teams will receive a picture plaque.

-Boys’ Individual Champion will receive a mini-trophy, medal, and championship hat.
+Boys’ Individual Champion will receive a mini-trophy, champion medal, and champions cap.
 Runner-up through 8th place will receive a medal.
 All participants will receive a picture plaque.

 Girls’ State Level – Team Champion will receive a champion trophy, t-shirts and six (6) champion medals.
 Team runner-up will receive a runner-up trophy and six (6) runner-up medals.
 Third place will receive a trophy and third place medals.
 Fourth place will receive a fourth place trophy and medals.
 Teams 5-8 will receive a participation trophies and medals.